2121 Avenue of the Stars: History

 Fox Plaza was developed by billionaire Marvin Davis, on land he had retained after selling the adjacent 20th Century Fox Studio to Rupert Murdoch in 1985.
 The tower was completed in 1987.
 Its principal design architect was Scott Johnson, Founding Design Partner of Johnson Fain.

 Former President Ronald Reagan had his offices on the 34th floor of the building for several years after leaving public office.

 In 1988, Davis sold his 50% stake in Fox Plaza to 20th Century Fox, which was one of the building's primary occupants.
 It resold it that same year to La Salle Partners for $320 million.

 In 1997, Davis bought the building back from La Salle, for $253 million.

 In 2000, Davis sold the building again, to billionaire Donald Bren's Irvine Company, for $350 million.

 As of 2019, the 34th floor was occupied by 20th Century Studios.

-In 2024, Chicago-based law firm Katten Muchin Rosenman LLP moved into two floors on the property.
+In 2022, Chicago-based law firm Katten Muchin Rosenman LLP leased 46000 sqft of office space in the property.

 Design

 The outer exterior of the building contains rust-red granite and glass panels.

 Fox Plaza features a unique HVAC system where a large vertical air shaft is located in the core of the building.
 The air shaft begins below the building as an outdoor, cooler air intake pushing air to each floor's fan room, and on the roof is located an exhaust for stale air.
-Such system design utilizes stack effect.
+Such a system design uses the stack effect.